adonovan/generics/README.md

 Observations:

 - Slices can now be implemented in the language, but not without `unsafe` pointer arithmetic.
   The generic slice algorithms work nicely.
-  Sorting with a custom order works nicely.
+So does sorting with a custom order.

 - `unsafe.Sizeof` is disallowed on type parameters, yet it can be simulated using pointer arithmetic (though not as a constant expression).
 Why?